 Frequently asked questions

-This is an example of what's typically included in EEO statements.
-"We're committed to providing jobs for all types and sizes, without discrimination based on race/color, religion, sexual orientation, gender identity, national origin, or veteran status."
+- An EEO statement typically includes a commitment to providing jobs for all types and sizes, without discrimination based on race, color, religion, sexual orientation, gender identity, national origin, or veteran status.

-The EOE statement is a short paragraph that conveys the business's commitment to diversity and inclusion.
+- An Equal Opportunity Employer (EEO) statement is a short paragraph that conveys a business's commitment to diversity and inclusion.

-The following laws protect your right to work in a safe environment.
-All employers must post notices describing these Federal regulations, which prohibit discrimination based on race, color, or religion.
+- All employers must post EEO statements as per federal regulations.
+These laws protect your right to work in a safe environment and prohibit discrimination based on race, color, or religion.